City-of-Helsinki/helfi-hakuvahti/README.md

 Pre-requisities to use Hakuvahti are:
 - Drupal website uses ElasticSearch and ElasticProxy for search.
-- Field name in Drupal / ElasticSearch is for publication is `field_publication_starts`
+- Field name in Drupal / ElasticSearch is for publication is `field_publication_starts`.
 - Title uses default `title` field, together with default `url` field.
+- Site has Asiointitietovarasto account for storing subscribed email securely.

 ## Installing and running Hakuvahti